CHSU-CBHP

 CHSU-MSBS students are eligible to apply for federal student loans including the Direct Unsubsidized Loan and the Graduate PLUS Loan.
 Start the application process by completing a FAFSA online at studentaid.gov.
 The CHSU School Code is 042814.

-In considering student loans, borrowers need to take into account such factors as annual and aggregate loan limits, interest rates, fees, disbursement processes, timing and frequency, deferments such as during the in-school period, and repayment terms.
-Students are encouraged to explore other options to find the best funding options for their needs.
+In considering private or alternative loans, borrowers need to take into account such factors as annual and aggregate loan amount limits, interest rates, fees, disbursement processes, timing and frequency, deferments such as during the in-school period, and repayment terms.
+Students are also encouraged to explore other options to find the best program for their needs.https://apps.curevl.com/OnlineApp/Y12CBSC.aspx

 Meet the Financial Aid Team